Battles of Latrun (1948): Myth of guilt

-Anita Shapira considers this "New myth" was necessary not to reject identity with the past and to be able to renounce their common memory.
+Anita Shapira considers the "new myth" as necessary not to reject identity with the past and to be able to renounce their common memory.
 While Israel in the 1980s was under much criticism from myths about the state's founding, the reception of this idea was mitigated and "this version of Latrun that was destined to blow up the myth that the regathering was solely in the hands of a group of radicals in the middle of the [Israeli] intellectual community".

 Qirbet Quriqur

 A battle fought in this zone and tragic for the Israelis was completely eclipsed from their collective memory.
 On 18 July, a company from the 1st Battalion of Yiftach Brigade received the order to capture Qirbet Quriqur, an outpost protecting the only way for the Legion to get to Latrun located several kilometres to the north of the place.
 Intelligence services had not informed the responsible officer that nearby there was another outpost, occupied by a reinforced company of the Legion.
 From there the legionnaires could observe all the operations of the Israelis and called for reinforcements, notably armoured vehicles.
 When they mounted the counter-attack, the Israelis were taken by a lightning strike in an encircling movement.
 No troops were available there to reinforce them, so they had to retreat in plain daylight.
 45 Israeli soldiers, nineteen of them aged 18 or less, lost their lives.

 Despite this bloodbath, Anita Shapira underlines that this battle didn't remain in the Israeli collective memory.
 "If success has numerous fathers, [...] defeat remains an orphan. [...]
 The deaths of Qurikur did not enter into the pantheon of the Israeli national memory. [...]
 [While there were numerous polemics about Latrun], that 45 soldiers perished [...] should have begged a question.
 But they died in a side of the arena that proved to be unimportant, given it was not to decide the outcome of the campaign.